 It is the mission of the Department to provide top-notch education/training and research opportunities for a diversified student body poised to tackle the crosscutting transportation issues of the global community.

 The B.S. degree program in Transportation Systems provides a hybrid curriculum that prepares students for entry-level professional positions in transportation planning, systems analysis, management, and logistics; or for pursuing advanced studies.
-The program is technical with an applied science focus, and requires a minimum of 130 credit hours of coursework, which includes 48 credit hours in general education, additional 20 credit hours of mathematics and science, 56 credit hours in core courses, and 6 credit hours in electives.
-The core courses expose the students to the major transportation concentration areas, including planning, engineering, economics, management, and logistics.
+The program is technical with an applied science focus, and requires a minimum of 120 credit hours of coursework, which includes 40 credit hours in general education, additional 20 credit hours of mathematics and science, 56 credit hours in core courses, 2 credit hours in electives, and 2 credit hours in University requirements.
+The core courses expose the students to the major transportation concentration areas, including planning, engineering, economics, management, and logistics

 The program graduates will: